-We can define now $E_1$, the \emph{elastic extension} of $E_0$ \begin{definition} \footnote{The construction in Def.\ref{defElastic} is given by Cook \cite{cook:1}.} An \emph{elastic cipher} $E_1$ of $E_0$ is a VIL cipher with message space $\{0,1\}^{L+y}$ with $0\leq y\leq L$, constructed from $E_0$ as follows: \begin{itemize} \item the number of rounds of $E_1$ is $r_1=c_0+\lceil c_0\cdot y/L\rceil$ \item $E_1$'s $i$\-th round $R_{1i}$ has one $E_0$'s cycle as round function, whose input are the leftmost $L$ bits and whose last sum with the key is expanded to the rightmost $y$ bit string $T$ that is not input into the $E_0$ cycle; the round function $C_{0j}$ is followed by a swap and an exor: \begin{enumerate} \item call $R$ the rightmost $y$ bit string which is the bit-wise sum of $T$ with $y$ key bits. \item choose a $y$ bit string $S$ from the output of the cycle and let its bits be the rightmost ones of $R_{1i}$ output; \item replace $S$ with $S\oplus T$ \end{enumerate} \item add an initial and final whitening \item add an initial and final key-dependent permutation (as in \cite[page 24]{cook:ker:yung:1}) between the initial and final whitening and the rounds. \end{itemize} \end{definition}
+We can define now $E_1$, the \emph{elastic extension} of $E_0$ \begin{definition} \footnote{The construction in Def.\ref{defElastic} is given by Cook \cite{cook2006elastic}.} An \emph{elastic cipher} $E_1$ of $E_0$ is a VIL cipher with message space $\{0,1\}^{L+y}$ with $0\leq y\leq L$, constructed from $E_0$ as follows: \begin{itemize} \item the number of rounds of $E_1$ is $r_1=c_0+\lceil c_0\cdot y/L\rceil$ \item $E_1$'s $i$\-th round $R_{1i}$ has one $E_0$'s cycle as round function, whose input are the leftmost $L$ bits and whose last sum with the key is expanded to the rightmost $y$ bit string $T$ that is not input into the $E_0$ cycle; the round function $C_{0j}$ is followed by a swap and a xor operation: \begin{enumerate} \item call $R$ the rightmost $y$ bit string which is the bit-wise sum of $T$ with $y$ key bits. \item choose a $y$ bit string $S$ from the output of the cycle and let its bits be the rightmost ones of $R_{1i}$ output; \item replace $S$ with $S\oplus T$ \end{enumerate} \item add an initial and final whitening \item add an initial and final key-dependent permutation (as in \cite[page 24]{cook2007elastic}) between the initial and final whitening and the rounds. \end{itemize} \end{definition}